kaiosilveira/design-patterns/mediator/HouseOfTheFuture/README.md

 Remaining refactorings and missing things:

-- Rename mediator to WidgetHub
+- Pull down private methods inside ConcreteMediator
+- Introduce ClockDependentWidget interface as a subinterface of Widget
 - Document widget class hierarchy
-- Introduce ClockDependentWidget interface as a subinterface of Widget
 - Document console app structure and background processes implementation to handle inputs in a non-blocking fashion
-- Pull down private methods inside ConcreteMediator

 Mediator events: